 - Companies in the same group.

 Friends and business associates without ownership or corporate-control links are not connected.
 Cousins sit outside the s.286(4) listed relatives and are not connected under the strict statutory definition.
-Clients routinely assume "I'll sell it to my cousin's husband" is at arm's length: it may be (cousins are not connected; the cousin's husband is not a connected person to you in the absence of partnership or corporate ownership links), or it may not be (where there are partnership or corporate-control links between you).
+So "I'll sell it to my cousin's husband" might genuinely be at arm's length (cousins are not connected, and the cousin's husband is not a connected person to you absent any partnership or corporate ownership link), or it might not be (where partnership or corporate-control links run between you).
+Check the specific link before you assume the sale is at arm's length.

 The Spouse Route: s.58 No-Gain-No-Loss and the Bed-and-Spouse Pattern

-TCGA 1992 s.58 provides that disposals between spouses or civil partners living together are at no-gain-no-loss: the transferee takes the transferor's base cost; no gain or loss arises on the transfer itself.
-The s.58 transfer is the operative spouse-side route for moving an asset to the lower-rate spouse or to the spouse with the unused annual exemption.
+TCGA 1992 s.58 provides that disposals between spouses or civil partners living together are at no-gain-no-loss: the transferee takes the transferor's base cost, and no gain or loss arises on the transfer itself.
+The s.58 transfer is the route for moving an asset to the lower-rate spouse, or to the spouse who still has an unused annual exemption.

-For shares, the legitimate "bed-and-spouse" pattern uses s.58 to put the share-side disposal in the hands of the spouse:
+For shares, the legitimate "bed-and-spouse" pattern uses s.58 to put the share-side disposal in your spouse's hands:

-- Spouse A transfers shares to Spouse B under s.58 (no-gain-no-loss; Spouse B inherits Spouse A's base cost).
+- You transfer shares to your spouse under s.58 (no-gain-no-loss; your spouse inherits your base cost).

-- Spouse B independently sells the shares on the open market to a third party.
+- Your spouse independently sells the shares on the open market to a third party.

-- The gain or loss is realised by Spouse B; Spouse A has no CGT event.
+- The gain or loss is realised by your spouse; you have no CGT event.

-The 30-day matching rule does not engage because s.106A operates on the SAME person only; Spouse B is a different person from Spouse A. The bed-and-spouse pattern remains a working post-1998 substitute on the share side.
+The 30-day matching rule does not engage because s.106A operates on the SAME person only, and your spouse is a different person from you.
+The bed-and-spouse pattern remains a working post-1998 substitute on the share side.

 For property, the s.58 transfer route is available, but the architecture diverges.
-If the goal is to put the property in the spouse's name and then sell to a third party, the pattern works the same way: s.58 transfer, then onward sale by the recipient spouse.
-If the goal is for one spouse to sell to the other (rather than to a third party), s.17 and s.18 apply to that intra-couple disposal even before s.58 considerations engage.
-And HMRC may apply Ramsay-line scrutiny if the s.58 transfer is followed almost immediately by an onward sale that was clearly pre-arranged, treating the sequence as a single composite transaction.
+If you want to put the property in your spouse's name and then sell to a third party, the pattern works the same way: s.58 transfer, then onward sale by your spouse.
+If instead you sell to your spouse rather than to a third party, s.17 and s.18 bite on that intra-couple disposal before s.58 even comes into play.
+And HMRC may apply Ramsay-line scrutiny where a s.58 transfer is followed almost immediately by an onward sale that was clearly pre-arranged, treating the sequence as a single composite transaction.

 The Post-1998 Legitimate Substitutes (and Why They Are Share-Side)